Parameters Tied to Treewidth: Well-linked and k -Connected Sets

 For a graph $G$, a set $S \subseteq V(G)$ is \emph{well-linked} if for every pair $A,B \subseteq S$ such that $|A|=|B|$, there exists a set of $|A|$ vertex-disjoint paths from $A$ to $B$.
 If we can ensure these vertex-disjoint paths also have no internal vertices in $S$, then $S$ is \emph{externally-well-linked}.
 The notion of a well-linked set was first defined by \citet{Reed97}, while a similar definition was used by \citet{RST-JCTB94}.
-Reed also described externally-well-linked sets in the same paper (but did not define it explicitly) and stated but did not prove that $S$ is well-linked iff $S$ is externally-well-linked.
+Reed also described externally-well-linked sets in the same paper (but did not define it explicitly) and stated but did not prove that $S$ is well-linked if and only if $S$ is externally-well-linked.
 We provide a proof below.
-Let $\wl(G) := \max\{|S| : S \subseteq V(G), S$ is well-linked$\}$ denote the \emph{well-linked number} of $G$.
+The \emph{well-linked number} of $G$, denoted $\wl(G)$, is the size of the largest well-linked set in $G$.

-\begin{lemma} $S$ is well-linked iff $S$ is externally-well-linked. \end{lemma} \begin{proof} It should be clear that if $S$ is externally-well-linked that $S$ is well-linked, so we prove the forward direction.
+\begin{lemma}[\citet{Reed97}] $S$ is well-linked if and only if $S$ is externally-well-linked. \end{lemma} \begin{proof} It should be clear that if $S$ is externally-well-linked that $S$ is well-linked, so we prove the forward direction.
 Let $S \subseteq V(G)$ be well-linked.
 It is sufficient to show that for all $A,B \subseteq S$ with $|A|=|B|$ there are $|A|$ vertex-disjoint paths from $A$ to $B$ that are internally disjoint from $S$.
-Define $C := S - (A \cup B)$ and $A' := A \cup C$ and $B' := B \cup C$.
+Define $C := S \backslash (A \cup B)$ and $A' := A \cup C$ and $B' := B \cup C$.
 Now $S = A' \cup B'$.
 Since $S$ is well-linked and $|A'| = |B'|$, there are $|A'|$ vertex-disjoint paths between $A'$ and $B'$.
 Each such path uses exactly one vertex from $A'$ and one vertex from $B'$.
 Thus, if $v \in C \subseteq A \cap B$, then the path containing $v$ must simply be the singleton path $\{v\}$.
-Thus this path set contains a set of singleton paths for each vertex of $C$ and, more importantly, a set of paths starting in $A'-C = A$ and ending at $B'-C = B$.
+Thus this path set contains a set of singleton paths for each vertex of $C$ and, more importantly, a set of paths starting in $A' \backslash C = A$ and ending at $B' \backslash C = B$.
 Since every vertex of $S$ is in either $A'$ or $B'$, and each path starts at a vertex in $A'$ and ends at one in $B'$, no internal vertex of these paths is in $S$.
 This is the required set of disjoint paths from $A$ to $B$ that are internally disjoint from $S$. \end{proof}

 \citet{Reed97} proved that $\bn(G) \leq \wl(G) \leq 4\,\bn(G)$.
-We provide that proof of the first inequality and modify the proof of the second to give: \begin{lemma} For every graph $G$, \end{lemma}
+We provide Reed's proof of the first inequality and modify the proof of the second to give: \begin{lemma} For every graph $G$, \end{lemma}